 I’ve watched a couple of Swedish crime shows lately that have been wonderful, namely “The Bridge” and “Midnight Sun”.
-The latter, in particular, caught my attention because of the portrayal of the Sami culture, which I was only vaguely aware of before.
-The Sami people are indigenous to the far north of Sweden, and often led semi-nomadic lives as reindeer herders.
+The latter, in particular, caught my attention because of the portrayal of the Saami culture, which I was only vaguely aware of before.
+The Saami people are indigenous to the far north of Sweden, as well as the north of neighbouring Nordic countries, and often led semi-nomadic lives as reindeer herders.
 Many still uphold their cultural traditions today, including dance, song, medicine, dress, legends and food.
-The major food information I’ve garnered from Sweden has been through the lens of the modern chef Magnus Nilsson, who runs a fine dining restaurant in a tiny town in the far north, and whose food has a mythic, dark fairy-tale aesthetic.
-If you haven’t seen his episode of “Chef’s Table”, you should, it’s great.
-Actually, just watch all of “Chef’s Table”, it’s on Netflix, and if you’re reading this blog, you’ll probably love it.
-Anyway, all of this has captivated the romantic side of me to think of Sweden as this legendary land of ancient folklore and wonder, although in reality I’m fully aware that it’s one of the most civilised places on earth.
-One of the dishes I wanted to make was kräftskiva, which is a crayfish party.
-They are traditionally held outdoors during August, and involve a lot of friends and family getting together under paper lanterns, boiling crayfish in salty water, then serving it with dill, cheese, mushroom pies, bread and salads.
-I couldn’t find any crayfish at the time, so I didn’t do it this week, but I thought it was a lovely tradition.
-Apparently it’s also a custom in Finland, so maybe I’ll try again!
+The major food information I’ve garnered from Sweden has been through the lens of the modern chef Magnus Nilsson, who runs a fine dining restaurant in a tiny town in the far north of the country, and whose food has a mythic, dark fairy-tale aesthetic.
+If you haven’t seen his episode of “Chef’s Table”, you should, it’s captivating.
+The mysterious legends of the Saami and Nilsson’s fantasy aesthetic this has ensnared the romantic side of me to think of Sweden as a mythical land of ancient folklore and wonder, although in reality I’m fully aware that it’s one of the most civilised places on earth.
+Modern Sweden is still nostalgic for traditional foodstuffs (known as “husmanskost” meaning “house owner food”), such as reindeer, fish, dairy, breads, root vegetables and berries.
+Many of the traditional recipes are sparingly spiced and possibly considered bland by modern standards, as well as extremely heavy and laden with fat, which was needed to sustain farmers and labourers through the long cold days.
+These days, Swedes also show a healthy enthusiasm to adopt ingredients and cuisines from other countries, happily including many more fresh vegetables and less fat than the freezing winters of yore.
+One traditional Swedish meal that incepted my imagination during the planning for this week was kräftskiva, which is a crayfish party.
+These parties are traditionally held outdoors during August, sometimes under the midnight sun, and involve the gathering of friends and family getting together under paper lanterns, boiling crayfish in salty water, then serving it with dill, cheese, mushroom pies, bread and salads.
+Unfortunately crayfish are hard to come by where I live, so I didn’t cook it this week, but I thought it was a lovely tradition.
+Apparently there is a similar custom involving crabs in Norway, so maybe I’ll try again!

-Smörgås are open faced sandwiches, and form part of the word “Smörgåsbord”, literally meaning “sandwich table”, but which has come to be synonymous with “large buffet” in both Swedish and English.
-I made mine on rye bread, with toppings such as pickled cucumber, red cabbage and herring; shrimp, spinach and mayonnaise; radish, cucumber and salmon caviar; and smoked salmon, dill and tomatoes.
+Smörgås are open faced sandwiches, and form part of the word “smörgåsbord”, literally meaning “sandwich table”, but which has come to be synonymous with “large buffet” in both Swedish and English, which can feature sandwiches and/or many other hot or cold dishes.
+A special variety of smörgåsbord is “julbord”, literally “Yule table”, which is the buffet meal served for Swedish Christmas, encapsulating a similar concept but with a more extensive and extravagant range of dishes, as well as some seasonal specialties.
+I made my smörgås on rye bread, although many varieties of bread can be used, including whole grain, fine grain and thin crispbread (knäckebröd).
+In true smörgåsbord spirit I included a number of traditional Swedish toppings such as pickled cucumber, red cabbage and herring; shrimp, spinach and mayonnaise; radish, cucumber and salmon caviar; and smoked salmon, dill and tomatoes.
 Svampsoppa is wild mushroom soup, flavoured with cream and parsley.
-Unfortunately, all I can ever find is dry exotic mushroom here, so I used a mix of dry porcini and some pre-mixed “forest mushrooms”, as well as fresh field mushrooms.
+Unfortunately, all I can ever find is dry exotic mushroom here, so I used a mix of dry porcini and some pre-mixed “forest mushrooms”, as well as fresh field mushrooms, although chanterelles are particularly favoured by Swedes.
 I always stare longingly at the 1 kg bag of dry porcini mushrooms in the international grocery store that I frequent, thinking of all the things I could do with those mushrooms.
 But alas, they are a tad outside of my grocery price range, so it is not meant to be.
-For now… I would love to go to a place that has good mushrooms to try real fresh wild mushroom dishes, even if it ruined all other mushroom preparations for me forever.
+I would love to go to a place that has good mushrooms to try real fresh wild mushroom dishes, even if it ruined all other mushroom preparations for me forever.
 I already feel like I want to visit Sweden!